regardscitoyens/the-law-factory-parser/README.md

 # NOTE: this is python 3 only for now
 pip install -r requirements.txt

-# download the senat pages
+# parse all the senat doslegs
-senapy-cli download_from_csv data/html/senat/
-senapy-cli download_recent data/html/senat/
-# then parse them
-senapy-cli parse_directory "data/html/senat/*" data/parsed/senat/
+senapy-cli doslegs_urls | senapy-cli parse_many data/parsed/senat/
-# download and parse one senat dossier (no cache & output to shell)
+# (optional) download and parse one senat dossier (no cache & output to shell)
 senapy-cli parse pjl15-610

-# download the AN pages
+# parse all the AN doslegs
-anpy-cli download_recents_dossiers_from_website data/html/an/
-anpy-cli download_recents_dossiers_from_opendata data/html/an/
-# and parse them
-anpy-cli parse_dossier_directory "data/html/an/*" data/parsed/an/
+anpy-cli doslegs_urls | anpy-cli parse_many_doslegs data/parsed/an/
-# download and parse one AN dossier (no cache & output to shell)
+# (optional) download and parse one AN dossier (no cache & output to shell)
 senapy-cli show_dossier_like_senapy http://www.assemblee-nationale.fr/13/dossiers/deuxieme_collectif_2009.asp

 # now it's the big merge (consolidate data from both sources)